-- Select cherries that are ripe, plump and blemish free.
+- Select fruit that is ripe, plump and blemish free.

-- Wash well in cool water and remove stems, pat dry.
+- Wash well in cool water and remove stems, gently pat with a lint-free towel to remove any moisture.

-- The cherries must be pitted before drying, you can do this by cutting each one in half and removing the seeds or keep them whole and use a cherry pitter (makes the job quicker too).
+- The cherries must be pitted before drying, you can do this by cutting each one in half and removing the seeds or keep them whole and using a pitter (makes the job quicker too).

 - Once they have been prepared, place pieces cut side up on baking trays (or dehydrator trays) and set in oven at 165° for about 3 hours.